imthaq/uav-research-simulation/notes/literature_summary.md

-# Summary of Perception Uncertainty and Sensor Fusion
-#      in UAV Swarms Papers
+# Summary of Perception Uncertainty and Sensor Fusion in UAV Swarms

 ## 1: Camera-Radar Fusion with Radar Channel Extension and Dual-CBAM-FPN for Object Detection